Style of Climbing:

 Blackcomb Buttress is an unbeatable way to spend a day in Whistler!
 Let one of our certified ACMG Mountain Guides guide you up the Blackcomb Buttress in Whistler on Blackcomb Peak.
-Your Mountain Guide will take you on the short walk from the gondola that leads to scenic Blackcomb Lake.
-From the Blackcomb Lake scramble most of the way up the 200 meter Blackcomb Buttress and rock climb short sections with difficulties up to 5.7.
-Don’t worry if it is too hard your guide can haul you up.
-Once on the mountain summit of Blackcomb Peak you will descend the Blackcomb Glacier back to the lifts.
+Your Mountain Guide will take you on the short walk from the gondola, leading to scenic Blackcomb Lake.
+From Blackcomb Lake, we scramble most of the way up the 200 meter Blackcomb Buttress and rock climb short sections with difficulties up to 5.7.
+Don’t worry if it is too hard - your guide can always haul you up!
+Once on the mountain summit of Blackcomb Peak, you will descend the Blackcomb Glacier back to the lifts.

 This trip is suitable for the absolute beginner if you have some experience climbing/scrambling and moderate fitness.
 However, even the experienced mountaineer will enjoy this civilized outing in the mountains.

 Climb difficulty: 5.4

 Boots – full-leather, They should be well broken-in and waterproofed with snow seal or similar

 Outer layer jacket with hood – Gore-Tex style